Griatch/evscaperoom/README.md

 - `virtualenv --python /usr/bin/python3.7 vienv`
 - `source vienv/bin/activate`

-Make sure the `source` command makes your terminal prompt change to `(vienv)`.
+Make sure the last `source` command makes your terminal prompt change to `(vienv)`.
 This you need to re-run if you start a new terminal later, since we are installing Python stuff into this virtual Python environment.

 - `cd evennia && git checkout develop && cd ..`
 - `pip install -e evennia`

-You should now have switched to Evennia's `develop branch` and installed Evennia in the virtualenv.
+You should now have switched to Evennia's `develop` branch and installed Evennia in the virtualenv.

 - `cd evscaperoom`
-- `evennia migrate` (create a superuser when asked, email can be empty)
+- `evennia migrate` (create a superuser when asked, email can be blank)
 - `evennia start`

 You can now browse to http://localhost:4001 to play the game.
 Or connect your